Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Vessels_and_Mixing/Readme.md

 - __power_per_volume_unit__
   - Type: string
   - Description: The units commonly used for expressing the stirring power are W/L (watts per liter) or kW/m³ (kilowatts per cubic meter).

+- __stir_bar_size__
+  - Type: posfloat
+  - Decription: The length, diameter, or volume of the stir bar used in the experiment.
+Different sizes of stir bars can affect the efficiency of mixing based on the volume of the reaction mixture and the vessel size.

+- __stir_bar_size_unit__
+  - Type: posfloat
+  - Decription: The size of a stir bar can be expressed in various units such as length in cm (centimeters), mm (millimeters), m (meters), in (inches), or ft (feet); diameter in mm (millimeters), cm (centimeters), or μm (micrometers); and cm³ (volume in cubic centimeters) or mL (milliliters).
+The choice of unit depends on the specific dimensions being measured to describe the stir bar's size accurately within experiments.

+- __stir_bar_shape__
+  - Type: string
+  - Description: The shape or configuration of the stir bar, whether it's cylindrical, octagonal, oval, or another shape.
+Different shapes can interact with the reaction mixture differently, influencing mixing patterns and efficiency.

 <hr>